 - Queensland Curtis LNG began production in December 2014.
 It has two producing LNG trains, each with a capacity of 4.25mtpa.

 - Gladstone LNG began production from its first train in September 2015.
 Train 2 expected to be ready for start-up by the end of the year with first LNG in the second quarter of 2016.

 - Australia Pacific LNG began production from its first train in December 2015.

 - Gorgon shipped its first cargo in March 2016.

-Three large Australian LNG schemes are currently at various stages of development.
-These draw from gas fields off the north coast of Western Australia (Prelude, Wheatstone and Ichthys).
+Two large Australian LNG schemes are currently at various stages of development.
+These draw from gas fields off the north coast of Western Australia (Prelude and Ichthys).

 In total, Australia has almost $80 billion worth of LNG projects under construction.